 It will be very difficult and, sometimes, even impossible for IAS to provide services if you refuse to allow IAS to process your data.
 For this reason, by providing personal data to IAS, you agree to be legally bound by and explicitly consent to this Data Protection Statement, which may be amended from time to time.
 If you do not agree to this Data Protection Statement, IAS would not be able to process your personal data and therefore offer you certain services.

 1. Scope of this Data Protection Statement

 This Data Protection Statement applies to all services offered by IAS.

 This Data Protection Statement does not apply to services offered by third parties or individuals.

 This Data Protection Statement does not cover the information practices of third parties and organizations who advertise IAS services or any third party operating any website to which the IAS website or other digital asset may contain a link.

 In general, IAS collects general and personal data concerning you.

 Personal Information you provide:

-- when you provide your details to IAS when registering on the website or in an IAS Meeting
+- a. when you provide your details to IAS when registering on the website or in an IAS Meeting